12Sapphire/12Sapphire.github.io/README.md

 [The Coding Train](https://www.youtube.com/@TheCodingTrain).
 More specifically, his [p5js playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA).
 I made a tree using fractals, abstract art using random, drawing games, + plus more.(etc)

 Fast forward 2 years, I decided to use the "Elegoo Uno Super Starter Kit" that had been lying around.
 It contained an Elegoo Uno R3 board which is like the Arduino Uno R3 board, the kit also comes along with some electronic components.
 To learn the Elegoo Uno R3 Super Starter Kit I watched the channel [BV3D](https://www.youtube.com/@BV3D)'s [Elegoo Uno Super Starter Kit Playlist](https://www.youtube.com/playlist?list=PLWdhcCYoOsiJE1DS7OhPfwrHrGlUED6Az) created by Bryan Vines.
+The kit uses the Arduino IDE(integrated development environment), which utilizes C++ as its programming language